bookworm/nooku_breakdown/notes/notes.md

 ```

 Now this is just an interface, you'll see allot of this convention in Nooku.
 Its a good convention to follow, it documents
 the API a class has without actually needing the code.
-Sure every class could have getHandle() but how would you know what
+Sure every class could have `getHandle()` but how would you know what
 classes have it?
-Its better to just see the implements keyword and know this class will have it.
+Its better to just see the implements keyword and know that the class will have that particular function.

 Now according to the function docs this is used for hashing the object.
 I'm betting this is used in the context of mixins.
 Mixins in php are accomplished using a `__call` overload and then you maintain the objects to mixed in an array associated by